 Theories and research in development and educational psychology as they relate to teaching and learning.
 Topics include personal, cognitive, and social development; cognition, learning, motivation, and instructional strategies.
-Micro-teaching, in-class activities, and field experiences are part of this course.
+In-class activities and micro-teaching are a part of this course.